Wayne State University OneCardUniversities / Colleges

 Most failures start before export, not after it.

-On highly similar routes, the usual pattern is choosing the wrong page first and then trying to rescue the file with edits.
+On highly similar pages, the usual pattern is choosing the wrong page first and then trying to rescue the file with edits.

 • Forcing the portrait into 300×300 px by stretching instead of cropping to the right ratio.

-• Getting the crop right but exporting a different technical variant than the stored 300×300 px / about 40-10240 KB.
+• Getting the crop right but exporting a different technical variant than 300×300 px / about 40-10240 KB.

 How to use this profile in the editor